 The Focus of This Dark Tranquillity Article In 2022 and Beyond

-Back in February 2016, readers got a brief review of the album Skydancer by Swedish melodic death metal band Dark Tranquillity but now the focus will be on their 1995 mini album called Of Chaos and Eternal Night Well this is the first part of at least three parts as the article takes a look at the early years of Swedish melodic death metal band Dark Tranquillity.
+Back in February 2016, readers got a brief review of the album Skydancer by Swedish melodic death metal band Dark Tranquillity but now the focus will be on their 1995 mini album called Of Chaos and Eternal Night as well as the Skydancer album.
+Note: that article is no longer in existence but you are going to get a very detailed review and analysis of an album that set the foundation for the band's early years.
 This was re-released along with Skydancer but readers might ask how good this mini album is?
 Before we address that, I have now decided to take a look at Skydancer as it has been over 25 years since this band’s debut album was released.
-Note: as this review is expanding we will now shift our focus to whether Skydancer is a better album than The Gallery.
-Making a straight quick judgement as to which album of Dark Tranquillity’s is better of these first two is tough.
-Also, since I have the re-mastered version of the album Skydancer which has the mini album Of Chaos and Eternal Night, there will be a review of that four song release as well.

 About the Mini Album Of Chaos And Eternal Night

 Of Chaos and Eternal Night starts with the title track and this one right away is vintage Dark Tranquillity which features the drumming style, melodic riffs and the usual growling vocals of Mikael Stanne who takes over the vocal duties from Anders Friden.
 The title track lyrically is about a tale told by someone that likes to explore extremes.
 The darkness is not a threat to this man’s existence as he admires the crows that take over as night falls upon the Earth.
 Even though I was going to do a separate review on just this mini-album, it is probably better now to include this along with Skydancer as what readers now see is a good double album by one of Sweden’s finest melodic death metal bands.